 Once inside, you’ll pass by a display of Mexican artwork before you reach the main event.

 The main area is themed to a twilit outdoor Mexican village and marketplace, Plaza de los Amigos.
 At the very end of the plaza is a table service restaurant, San Angel Inn.
-The restaurant overlooks water and there is another temple off in the distance.
+The restaurant overlooks the water and there is another temple off in the distance.
 Further away still is an erupting volcano.
 Off to the right is the loading area for the pavilion’s ride, Gran Fiesta Tour Starring the Three Caballeros.

 Gran Fiesta Tour Starring the Three Caballeros is a slow-moving boat ride that opened in 2007.
-The premise of the attraction is that we are following along in modern day Mexico as Donald tours popular landmarks.
+The premise of the attraction is that we are following along in modern-day Mexico as Donald tours popular landmarks.
 Panchito and Jose attempt to find him in time for a concert they are putting on in Mexico City.
-The ride features screens, physical scenery, dolls akin to those in it’s a small world, and animatronics of Donald, Jose and Panchito at the end of the ride.
+The ride features screens, physical scenery, dolls akin to those in it's a small world, and animatronics of Donald, Jose, and Panchito at the end of the ride.

 When the pavilion opened in 1982, the attraction was originally El Rio del Tiempo, or "The River of Time".
 The ride structure was the same as it is now, but it was about the history of Mexico and did not feature the three caballeros.
 The beginning of the ride went way back to the formation of the world.
 It was actually a little bit trippy.
 Oddly enough, lots of people’s favorite part of the ride was the merchandise hawkers who followed your boat and tried to sell you souvenirs.

 This pavilion is full of great merchandise.
 There is a crystal shop, La Princesa de Cristal which features crystal and glassware from the Arribas Brothers.
 La Tienda Encantada has accessories and fine jewelry.
 There are enormous sombreros for purchase or picture taking.
-The marketplace is full of piñatas, t-shirts, shot glasses, carved wooden animals, tequila, hot sauce and original artwork.
+The marketplace is full of piñatas, t-shirts, shot glasses, carved wooden animals, tequila, hot sauce, and original artwork.
 Just take some time and wander around the market, you never know what you might find.

 Mariachi Cobre is a traditional mariachi band that performs folk music from Jalisco, Mexico.
-Check the times guide for show times.
+Check the times guide for showtimes.

 Donald Duck, dressed in a festive Mexican serape, meets outside the pyramid.
 If it is raining, he meets inside the Pyramid near the fountain.

 San Angel Inn is a table service restaurant inside the pyramid.
 It is possible to get a waterside table so you can watch the boats from the attraction float by.
-San Angel Inn is loosely based off a famous Mexico City restaurant of the same name.
+San Angel Inn is loosely based on a famous Mexico City restaurant of the same name.

 La Cantina de San Angel is a counter service location outside next to La Hacienda de San Angel.
 The outdoor table and counter service restaurant’s architecture is made to look Spanish Colonial, a callback to the original design for the pavilion.

 One of the pavilion’s most popular features is La Cava del Tequila, a tequila bar inside the pyramid.
 Inside you’ll find over 200 tequilas.
-The margaritas in here are to die for.
+The margaritas here are to die for.
 You might want to start drinking early, however, as the line is usually out the door.

 The pavilion came to notoriety recently when a man was caught by security while attempting to scale the pyramid.
 He made it almost all the way to the top.
 Tequila and intense heat do weird things to people.

-You may not know, but there is a short trail right after the pyramid’s main entrance.
-It meanders towards a side exit to the pyramid and along the way there are usually multiple beautiful orchids.
+You may not know, but there is a short trail right after the pyramid's main entrance.
+It meanders towards a side exit to the pyramid and along the way, there are usually multiple beautiful orchids.